Koszul duality complexes for the cohomology of iterated loop spaces of spheres: Background and general conventions

 \subsubsection{Model structures}

 The category of dg-modules $\C$ is equipped with its standard model structure in which the weak-equivalences are the morphisms which induce an isomorphism in homology, the fibrations are the degreewise surjections (see~\cite[\S 2.3]{Hovey}).
+The assumption that the ground ring is a field implies that the class of cofibrations of the category of dg-modules is identified with the class of injective morphisms of dg-modules.
+In particular, any dg-module forms a cofibrant object in our setting.

-The category of non-unitary operads $\Op_0$ inherits a full model structure from dg-modules so that a morphism $f: \POp\rightarrow\QOp$ is a weak-equivalence (respectively, a fibration) if $f$ forms a weak-equivalence (respectively, fibration) of dg-modules $f: \POp(r)\rightarrow\QOp(r)$ in each arity $r\in\NN$.
-The cofibrations are characterized by the right-lifting-property with respect to acyclic fibrations.
-The category of $\Sigma_*$-objects in dg-modules also inherits a full model structure with the same definition for the class of weak-equivalences (respectively, fibrations).
-Any operad cofibration with a cofibrant operad as domain defines a cofibration of $\Sigma_*$-objects, but the converse implication does not hold.
+The category of non-unitary operads $\Op_0$ inherits a model structure with as weak-equivalences (respectively, fibrations) the morphisms $f: \POp\rightarrow\QOp$ which form a weak-equivalence (respectively, fibration) of dg-modules $f: \POp(r)\rightarrow\QOp(r)$ in each arity $r\in\NN$~(see~\cite{HinichHomotopy} or~\cite{BergerMoerdijk}).
+The cofibrations of the category of operads are characterized by the right-lifting-property with respect to the acyclic fibrations.

+The category of $\Sigma_*$-objects in dg-modules also inherits a model structure (like any category of modules over a ring~\cite[\S 2.3]{Hovey}).
+The weak-equivalences (respectively, fibrations) of this category are created arity-wise in the category of dg-modules, as in the operad case.

+Recall that any operad cofibration with a cofibrant operad as domain defines a cofibration of $\Sigma_*$-objects (see again~\cite{BergerMoerdijk} and the corrections in~\cite{BergerMoerdijkColoured}), but the converse implication does not hold.
 Therefore we say that an operad $\POp$ is $\Sigma_*$-cofibrant when its unit morphism $\eta: \IOp\rightarrow\POp$ defines a cofibration in the category of $\Sigma_*$-objects.

-The category of algebras over a $\Sigma_*$-cofibrant operad $\POp$ inherits a semi-model structure in the sense that the axioms of model categories are satisfied for $\POp$-algebras only when we restrict the applications of the right lifting property of (acyclic) cofibations and of the factorization axiom to morphisms with a cofibrant domain.
+The category of algebras over a $\Sigma_*$-cofibrant operad $\POp$ inherits a semi-model structure in the sense that the axioms of model categories are satisfied for $\POp$-algebras when we restrict ourselves to acyclic cofibrations with a cofibrant domain in Quillen's lifting axiom (M4.ii), respectively to morphisms with a cofibrant domain in Quillen's factorization axioms (M5.i-ii).
 This is enough for the usual constructions of homotopical algebra.
-Naturally the weak-equivalences (respectively, fibrations) of $\POp$-algebras are the morphisms of $\POp$-algebras $f: A\rightarrow B$ which define a weak-equivalence (respectively, a fibration) in the category of dg-modules.
+(We refer to~\cite{OperadModules} and for a comprehensive account on this background.)
+The weak-equivalences (respectively, fibrations) of $\POp$-algebras are the morphisms of $\POp$-algebras $f: A\rightarrow B$ which define a weak-equivalence (respectively, a fibration) in the category of dg-modules.
+The cofibrations are characterized by the right-lifting-property with respect to acyclic fibrations.